- June 08, 2023

 Focus on Yale Child Study Center Summer Interns

 Each year, the Yale Child Study Center (YCSC) offers an 8-week summer internship for rising junior and senior undergraduate students, spanning all areas of developmental science including clinical and typical development, and basic and applied research.
 Interns are paired with a faculty mentor, based on their research interests and career trajectories, and spend the summer working with their mentor on a relevant research project.
 The projects are in a series of tracks that include neuroscience, developmental, and clinical areas.
 Internships are 40 hours/week, and in addition to research interns are required to attend lectures and seminars where they are exposed to other areas of developmental science beyond the scope of their lab.

 At the end of the summer, interns present their research project as a conference poster to YCSC faculty, staff, and students.
-Past research areas have included the neuroscience of parenting, adolescent risk-taking, interventions for vulnerable families, and addiction.
+Past research areas have included the neuroscience of parenting, adolescent risk-taking, interventions for vulnerable families, addiction, and social-emotional learning.
 The career pathways for our interns are generally to master’s and PhD programs, medical school, or research employment across the U.S. Many interns have their summer mentors provide letters of recommendation for their next career steps.

 Your application you should include (in a single PDF file):